SPECIFIC LEARNING DISORDERS AND SPECIAL EDUCATIONAL NEEDS

 DISABILITY

-University fee exemption
+University fees exemption

-The new service card of the Republic of San Marino dedicated to people with special needs, residents or visitors.
+The new service card of the Republic of San Marino dedicated to people with special needs, whether residents or visitors.

 San Marino without barriers